 Heritage in the Digital Making.
 The case of Gothenburg

 As part of the CHEurope project, I will be completing my PhD in the Department for Literature, History of Ideas and Religion at the University of Gothenburg under the supervision of Mats Malm.
 My project will take the form of a compilation thesis critiquing the accessibility of the digital mechanisms involved in exhibiting the historic environment.
-This majority of this will be formed by two case studies centred on the Swedish West Coast – an enquiry into Gothenburg’s urban historic environment and its digital reconstruction with the Gothenburg City Museum; and an exploration of the social interaction and emotive response to the Swedish Rock Art Research Archives and its impact on contemporary Swedish narratives.
+This majority of this will be formed by an enquiry into Gothenburg’s urban historic environment and its digital reconstruction with the Gothenburg City Museum.
 This will be supplemented with comparative assessment of Swedish and English historic environment records and an analysis of the sociology of historic environment records utilising Bruno Latour’s actor network theory.
 Finally, an cross-comparison of literary techniques and technologies coinciding with the rise of modernity and pot-modernity and its impact on spatial depiction will be used to analyse contemporary visual means of displaying historic urban environments.

 William R. Illsley, Problematising the Historic Environment Record: Comments on Persistent Issues in England and Sweden, Conservation and Management of Archaeological Sites, vol.21, 2019